- Reference >

 using the

-aggregation stage. - If possible, using an embedded data model that removes the need to join collections.
+$lookupaggregation stage. - If possible, using an embedded data model that removes the need to join collections.

 Examples¶

-Perform a Single Equality Join with $lookup
+Perform a Single Equality Join with $lookup¶

-The following aggregation operation on the orders
+The following aggregation operation on the orders collection

-joins the documents from orders
+joins the documents from orders with the documents from the

-collection using the fields item
+inventory collection using the fields item from the

-collection and the sku
+orders collection and the sku field from the inventory

 collection: